 Kamiya: I didn’t get that impression.

-Suzumura: I wonder about that.
+Suzumura: You sure about that?
 So that’s why I came today with a lot of anxiety.

 Takeuchi: It’s fine, Takuya and his friends are all in high school now anyway.

 Suzumura: Right!
 I was told “they’re in high school now, so it’s fine if it sounds like some years have passed,” but I was still nervous despite that.

 –Please tell us how you felt about participating in the drama CD.